Andrei Starovoytov

-Andrei Vasilyevich Starovoytov (Андрей Васильевич Старовойтов; 16 December 1915 – 22 March 1997) was a Soviet ice hockey administrator, referee and player.
+Andrei Vasilyevich Starovoytov (Андрей Васильевич Старовойтов; 16 December 1915 – 22 March 1997) was a Russian ice hockey administrator, referee and player.
 He won three Soviet ice hockey championships as a player, and was later an ice hockey referee at eight World Championships.
 He was the general secretary of the Soviet Union Ice Hockey Federation for 17 years, and negotiated Soviet participation in the Summit Series.
 He was posthumously inducted into the IIHF Hall of Fame.

-Early life
+Early life and playing career

+Andrei Vasilyevich Starovoytov was born in Smolensk, on 16 December 1915.
+He started playing ice hockey and bandy as a youth during the 1930s.
+He was a Smolensk regional champion in speed skating, before he moved to Moscow at age 21 to enter the football and hockey department of the Higher School of Coaches.
+He did not pursue coaching, but continued his studies at the State Central Institute of Physical Education.

-Starovoytov was born 16 December 1915.
-He started playing ice hockey and bandy as a youth in Smolensk during the 1930s.
-He later played as a defenceman for HC CSKA Moscow from 1946 to 1951.
-He was part of the championship team in 1948, 1949 and 1950, and scored 10 goals in 50 games in the Soviet championships.
-He was coached by Anatoly Tarasov, and played with other notable teammates including, Boris Afanasiev, Aleksandr Komarov, Grigory Mkrtychan, Nikolai Sologubov and Dmitry Ukolov.
+In Moscow, Starovoytov played bandy for Spartak before being recruited to play ice hockey for the Soviet Armed Forces.
+While playing hockey, he worked at the Lenin Military-Political Academy, and was awarded the Medal "For the Victory over Germany in the Great Patriotic War 1941–1945", and the Medal "For Battle Merit" in 1944.
+Starovoytov played as a defenceman for HC CSKA Moscow from 1946 to 1951, where he established himself as a tough player and strong skater, who played on the second line.
+He was a member of championship teams in 1948, 1949 and 1950, and scored 10 goals in 50 games at the Soviet championships.
+With CSKA Moscow, he played for coach Pavel Korotkov, and became a lifelong friend of team captain Vsevolod Bobrov.
+When Korotkov retired, Starovoytov declined an offer to became coach of the team, citing work commitments to the Lenin Military-Political Academy.
+Anatoly Tarasov became coach of the team, then cut Starovoytov one year later.

+Refereeing career

 Starovoytov later served as an ice hockey referee in the top tier of Soviet hockey from 1951 to 1969.
+He was the first Soviet hockey referee to work international games, and was chairman of the All-Union Board of Referees from 1955 to 1960.
 He officiated at the Ice Hockey World Championships eight times including, 1955, the 1956 Winter Olympics, 1957, 1958, 1961, 1963, 1965 and 1966.
 He was named one of the top ten referees in Soviet hockey in 12 different seasons.
 He was also a member of the International Ice Hockey Federation (IIHF) referee council from 1969 to 1986.